Mold On Vanilla Beans? Or Vanillin Crystals? How To Tell

 Can mold grow on vanilla beans in vodka?

-Suspending vanilla beans in high-proof vodka will prevent mold growth on the bean, as the alcohol in the vodka kills mold by denaturing proteins and dissolving lipids (fats), so essentially, if mold was to be put in a glass of vodka, it would be dissolved.
+Suspending vanilla beans in high-proof vodka will prevent mold growth on the bean, as the alcohol in the vodka has anti-microbial propertiesOpens in a new tab., and kills mold by denaturing proteins and dissolving lipids (fats), so essentially, if mold were to be put in a glass of vodka, it would be dissolved.

-Putting your vanilla beans and pods in vodka is a great way to preserve them, in fact, once you have left split beans to soak and infuse the vodka with their flavor for at least eight weeks, you can use the liquid as a vanilla extract in baking, prolonging the life of this spice greatly.
+Putting your vanilla beans and pods in vodka is a great way to preserve them once you have left split beans to soak and infuse the vodka with their flavor for at least eight weeks, you can use the liquid as a vanilla extract in baking, prolonging the life of this spice greatly.

 Can homemade vanilla extract go moldy?